 What Kids Really Need: Just to Play Outside!

 A creative backyard is a lot of fun and the kids will definitely benefit, but no need to feel like you need to recreate Disney World.
-The important thing is to give kids the opportunity for unstructured time to play out of doors independently.
+The important thing is to give kids the opportunity for unstructured time to play outdoors independently.

 Also: when kids inevitably say “I’m bored,” it doesn’t mean you are doing anything wrong as a parent.
 In fact, it’s good for them.
 Research shows boredom is just part of the natural process of finding something new to do and actually pushes us toward the next big idea.
-So remind them of that and encourage them to find something new to do … outside.
+So remind them of that and encourage them to find something new to do… outside!
+This is an area where we as parents can lead by example too by making time to go for a walk, a hike, a bike ride, or getting in on the laser tag.

 The important thing is that kids get active time in the sunshine (and dirt).
 Whatever your backyard holds, kids will benefit and feel happier, more relaxed, and sleep better.